ppkantorski/Ultrahand-Overlay/examples/README.md

 ## License

-The Ultrahand-Overlay Examples repository is open source and available under the [MIT License](LICENSE).
+The Ultrahand Overlay Examples repository is open source and available under the [MIT License](LICENSE).

 ## About

-Ultrahand-Overlay Examples is maintained by [ppkantorski](https://github.com/ppkantorski).
+Ultrahand Overlay Examples is maintained by [ppkantorski](https://github.com/ppkantorski).

-Copied to clipboard